 Great job!
 You have now successfully got your app on your chosen app store. 🙌🏼

 Instead this is where the fun really begins.
-In order to help you on the road to making your app the success that it should be, we decided to pull together a blog outlining the common mistakes to avoid with your app marketing campaigns post launch.
+In order to help you on the road to making your app the success that it should be, we decided to pull together a blog outlining the top 5 mobile marketing mistakes to avoid with your post-launch app marketing campaigns.

 1. Ignoring app user engagement & user retention

 Many brands fall into the trap of simply trying to generate new users for their app.
 While new users are very important for the growth of your brand, you must not forget those users that already exist.
 The existing users are the ones that will pass on their great experience of your app.
 In fact, 72% of happy users will share a positive experience with 6 or more people.
 This means that they are doing the lead generation for you!

 However, it is not as easy as just keeping your existing users ticking over with minimal effort.
 These guys deserve a solid strategy of their own.
 After all, retaining new app users isn’t easy, with more than 75% of users failing to return the day after the first use on average!
 With scary statistics like this, it is important to go out of your way and devote time (& money) to keeping these users on side, whether that is through improved app updates or with better & more relevant communication.